Welcome-To-My-Repo/blancmange/README.md

 * `~`	surrounds comments
 * `\\`	escapes byte values
 * Tab characters and other invisible or control characters are ignored.

+Source code file extensions can be either ".bm" or ".mange".
+These extensions are recognized by the Vim syntax highlighting theme.

 ## Encoding Raw Bytes in Source Code